EDHE08232001/DockerDevelopmentCourse/LectureNotes/Chapter2Images/02ContainerImagesWhereToFindThemAndHowToBuildThem.md

 This enhanced study note should give you a deeper understanding of each part of your Dockerfile and the best practices involved in Dockerizing an application.

+#### Note:

+Let's break down the `COPY` commands and their components in the Dockerfile:

+##### `COPY package.json ./`

+- **`package.json`**:
+  - This is the source file that you want to copy into the Docker image.
+It is located in the current directory on your host machine (where you're running the `docker build` command).
+The `package.json` file contains metadata about your Node.js project, including its dependencies, scripts, and other configuration details.

+- **`./`**:
+  - This is the destination path inside the Docker image.
+The `./` refers to the current working directory within the Docker image, which is set by the previous `WORKDIR /usr/src/app` instruction in the Dockerfile.
+So, `./` here means that `package.json` will be copied to the `/usr/src/app` directory inside the container.

+##### `COPY . .`

+- **First `.` (dot)**:
+  - This refers to the source directory on the host machine.
+The single dot (`.`) represents the current directory where the Docker build context is located (the directory from which you ran the `docker build` command).
+This means all files and subdirectories within this current directory will be copied into the Docker image.

+- **Second `.` (dot)**:
+  - This is the destination directory inside the Docker image.
+Like in the previous command, this dot represents the current working directory inside the Docker image, which is `/usr/src/app` (as set by `WORKDIR`).
+So, all the files from the current directory on your host will be copied into `/usr/src/app` inside the Docker image.

+##### Summary:

+- **`package.json`**: Located in the current directory on your host machine, it's copied to `/usr/src/app` inside the Docker image.
+- **First `.` in `COPY . .`**: Represents the entire current directory on your host machine, including all files and subdirectories.
+- **Second `.` in `COPY . .`**: Represents the current working directory inside the Docker image, which is `/usr/src/app`.

+This setup ensures that all necessary files, including `package.json` and the rest of the application code, are copied into the correct directory within the Docker image, allowing the application to run properly in the container.

 ### My ZSH Command Steps

 ```zsh